LLNL/ppo_and_friends/README.md

 1. **batch size**: we refer to the gradient descent mini-batch size as the batch size.
-This is sometimes referred to as 'mini batch size', 'sgd mini batch size', etc.
+This is sometimes referred to as 'mini batch size', 'sgd mini batch size', etc. This is defined as `batch_size` in our code.
 2. **timesteps per rollout**: this refers to the total number of timesteps collected in a single rollout.
 This is sometimes referred to as the batch size.
 This includes the data collected from all processors.
    The exception to this rule is that a single processor will only see the number timesteps it needs to collect.
+This is defined as `ts_per_rollout` in our code.
 3. **max timesteps per episode**: this refers to the maximum number of timesteps collected for a single episode trajectory.
 This is sometimes referred to as horizon or trajectory length.
 If max timesteps per episode is 10, and we're collecting 100 timesteps in our rollout on a single processor, then we'll end up with 10 episodes of length 10.
    Note that the environment does not need to enter a done state for an episode's trajectory to end.
+This is defined as `max_ts_per_ep` in our code.

 # Installation